 Every item below fits within a healthy ketogenic diet.
 Highlight items or create a second list for your next grocery trip, saving the remaining items for another time.
 Each section is categorized by food group, making it easy to select items at your local store.

-Finally, remember to consume foods according to your macro guidelines, with the majority of calories coming from fat, some from protein and very few from carbs.
+Finally, remember to consume foods according to your macro guidelines, with the majority of calories coming from fat and protein, and very few from carbs.
 Just because a food is labeled as a “keto food” doesn’t mean it should make up the bulk of your calories.
 Berries, for instance, are listed below but should only be consumed in moderation.

 Let’s jump in.